American Medical Association: 2000–present

 In 2002, the AMA released a report that found a medical liability insurance crisis in at least a dozen states was forcing physicians to either close practices or limit services.
 The association called for Congress to take action and campaigned for national reform.

 In 2008, the AMA issued a formal apology for previous policies that excluded African-Americans from the organization and announced increased efforts to increase minority physician participation.

 The AMA officially recognized obesity as a disease in 2013 in an attempt to change how the medical community approaches the issue.

 In 2015, the AMA declared there is no medically valid reason to exclude transgender individuals from serving in the U.S. military.
 The Human Rights Campaign lauded the decision.

-Patrice A. Harris became the AMA's 174th president in June 2019, the organization's first African-American woman to hold this position.
+Patrice A. Harris became the AMA's 174th president serving from June 2019 to June 2020.
+She was the organization's first African-American woman to hold this position.

 The AMA sponsors the Specialty Society Relative Value Scale Update Committee, which is an influential group of 29 physicians, mostly specialists, who help determine the value of different physicians' labor in Medicare prices.